PoisotLab/ms_svd_networks/manuscript.md

 We used simulated annealing [@Kirkpatrick1984OptSim] to generate networks with the highest, or lowest, possible SVD entropy values.
 From a set network size (30 species, 15 on each side) with a random number of interactions (spanning the entire range from minimally to maximally connected), we reorganised interactions until the SVD entropy was as close to 0 or 1 as possible.
 We repeated the process 25 times for every number of interactions.
 We also measured the relative rank deficiency of the generated networks.
+This allows identifying the boundaries of both measures of complexity.

 ## SVD entropy compared to traditional measures of network complexity

-The relationship of SVD entropy was then compared to some of the more traditional measures of complexity, namely nestedness ($\mathit{\eta}$, following @Bastolla2009ArcMut), connectance ($\mathit{Co}$), and the spectral radius of the network ($\mathit{\rho}$, following @Staniczenko2013GhoNes).
+We compared SVD entropy to some of the more common measures of complexity, namely nestedness ($\mathit{\eta}$, following @Bastolla2009ArcMut), connectance ($\mathit{Co}$), and the spectral radius of the network ($\mathit{\rho}$, following @Staniczenko2013GhoNes).
+All of these measures are positively correlated, especially over the range of connectances covered by empirical bipartite ecological networks.

 The nestedness of a network is a measure of the degree of overlap between species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
-Networks with a higher degree of nestedness could be considered simpler than when compared to networks with a lower degree of nestedness.
-Connectance is concerned with the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network [@Martinez1992ConCon].
+Networks with a higher degree of nestedness could be considered simpler when compared to networks with a lower degree of nestedness.
+Connectance is the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network [@Martinez1992ConCon].
 This has been shown to be a good estimate of a community's resilience to perturbation [@Dunne2002NetStr].
-The spectral radius of a matrix is the largest absolute value of its eigenvalues, which, in addition to being presented as a measure of network complexity has also been suggested as an indicator of the ability of a system to dampen disturbances @Phillips2011StrEco.

-## Assessing stability through targeted extinctions
+The spectral radius of a matrix is the largest absolute value of its eigenvalues, which, in addition to being presented as a measure of network complexity has also been suggested as an indicator of the ability of a system to dampen disturbances [@Phillips2011StrEco].

-One approach to calculating the stability of an ecological network is by simulating extinction events through the sequential removal of species, this is then followed by constructing an extinction curve that plots the relationship between species removed and cumulative, secondary extinctions [@Dunne2002NetStr;
+## Assessing robustness through targeted extinctions

-@Memmott2004TolPol].
+One approach to calculating the overall structural robustness of an ecological network is by simulating extinction events through the sequential removal of species, which allows constructing an extinction curve that plots the relationship between species removed and cumulative secondary extinctions [@Dunne2002NetStr; @Memmott2004TolPol].
 Extinction events can be simulated in a manner of different ways, either by removing 1) a random individual, 2) systematically removing the most connected species (one with the highest number of interactions with other species) and 3) the least connected species [@Dunne2002NetStr].
-After each extinction event we can remove species from the network that no longer have any interacting partners *i.e.* simulating secondary extinctions.
+After each extinction event, we remove species from the network that no longer have any interacting partners, thereby simulating secondary extinctions.
 This is then repeated until there are no species remaining in the network.
 Furthermore, we can restrict extinction events to only one dimension of the interaction matrix, *i.e.* removing only top-level or bottom-level species, or alternatively removing a species from any dimension of the matrix.
-Extinction curves are then constructed by plotting the proportion of species remaining against those that have been removed, which could arguably be viewed as the proportion of species remaining as a function of time.
-If we implement this thinking then it stands to reason that a flatter curve 'maintains' its species pool for a longer time period and could be seen as more resilient, when compared to a curve that has a much steeper decline.
+Extinction curves are then constructed by plotting the proportion of species remaining against those that have been removed; it stands to reason that a flatter curve 'maintains' its species pool for a longer number of cumulative extinctions, and could be seen as more resilient, when compared to a curve that has a much steeper decline.
 As per previous studies, we measure the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.
+AUC values close to 0 means that a single extinction is enough to collapse the network almost entirely, and values close to 1 means that most species persist even when the number of extinctions is really high.

 # Results and discussion

 ## Most ecological networks are close to full-rank

-The majority (63% of our dataset) of bipartite ecological networks have a relative rank deficiency of 0 (+@fig:size), which indicates that all species have different and unique interaction lists.
+The majority (63% of our dataset) of bipartite ecological networks have a relative rank defficiency of 0 (+@fig:size), which indicates that all species have different and unique interaction lists.
 Interestingly, the networks that had a comparatively larger relative rank deficiency tended to be smaller ones.
 Yet because most of the networks return the same value, matrix rank does not appear to be a useful or discriminant measure of network complexity.
-Another striking result (from +@fig:size) is that the SVD entropy of ecological networks is really large - although the value can range from 0 to 1, all ecological networks had SVD entropy larger than 0.8, which is indicative of a strong complexity.
+Another striking result (from +@fig:size) is that the SVD entropy of ecological networks is really large -- although the value can range from 0 to 1, all ecological networks had SVD entropy larger than 0.8, which is indicative of a strong complexity.